In the heart of the city- Crowne Plaza Warsaw – The HUB

 areas in the city centre, the four-star Crowne Plaza Warsaw- The Hub offers modern accommodation,

-to most important landmarks and superb food and beverage services.
+convenient access to most important landmarks and superb food and beverage services.

 Whether you travel on business or pleasure, the direct access to the underground station